Survivor Series (1999)

 The 1999 Survivor Series was the 13th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on November 14, 1999, at the Joe Louis Arena in Detroit, Michigan.
-It was the second Survivor Series to held at the Joe Louis Arena after the 1991 event.
+It was the second Survivor Series held at the Joe Louis Arena after the 1991 event.

 The main event was a Triple Threat Match (a non-elimination match involving three wrestlers against each other) for the WWF Championship between Triple H, Big Show and The Rock.
-Big Show was a replacement for Stone Cold Steve Austin, who had been run down by a car earlier in the night (which was an angle for Austin to take time to recover from his injuries).
+Big Show was a replacement for Stone Cold Steve Austin, who had been run down by a car earlier that night in kayfabe.
 In reality, Austin needed spinal surgery to repair damage stemming from a serious injury he sustained just over two years prior at SummerSlam 1997.

 The undercard included the New Age Outlaws defending the WWF Tag Team Championship against Al Snow and Mankind, Chyna defending the Intercontinental Championship against Chris Jericho, three four-on-four Survivor Series elimination match (including a Handicap match involving Big Show), as well as the WWF in-ring debut of Olympic gold medalist Kurt Angle.